MadBomber/aia/docs/prompt_management.md

 # Prompt Management

-AIA provides sophisticated prompt management capabilities through the PromptManager gem, enabling you to organize, version, and efficiently use large collections of prompts.
+AIA provides sophisticated prompt management capabilities through the PM gem, enabling you to organize, version, and efficiently use large collections of prompts.

 ## Directory Structure